chotranilavina/XMeme_MySQL_Auth/README.md

 # XMeme_MySQL_Auth

-Securing API with Spring Uthentication using a local MYSQL Database
+Securing API with Spring Authentication using a local MYSQL Database